The Patriot Post® · The Patriot's Primer on American Liberty (Full Copyright Text)

 In retrospect, John Adams wrote, “But what do we mean by the American Revolution?
 Do we mean the American war?
 The revolution was effected before the war commenced.
 The revolution was in the minds and hearts of the People; a change in their religious sentiments, of their duties and obligations. … This radical change in the principles, opinions, sentiments, and affections of the People was the real American revolution.”

-Fortunately, Washington was later persuaded to return to public service as our nation’s first president.
-The man also known as the Father of our Country and its “Indispensable Man” set a lasting standard for presidential character.
+Fortunately, Washington was later persuaded to return to public service as our nation’s first constitutional president.
+The man also is known as the Father of our Country and its “Indispensable Man” set the highest standard for presidential character.

 “We the People”

 “We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America.” —Preamble to the Constitution of the United States

 In 1776, the Second Continental Congress appointed a committee representing the 13 newly sovereign states to draft a formal document of incorporation.
 On November 15th, 1777, the states approved the Articles of Confederation and Perpetual Union.
 The Articles, which maintained the maximal autonomy of the individual states, were finally ratified on March 1st, 1781, and “the United States in Congress assembled” became the Congress of the Confederation.